-(5)(a) On or after January 2 of each year, the Department will identify all police officers who are deficient in maintenance training or First Aid/CPR certification according to Department records and provide notification to the officer and his/her employing agency.
+(5) On or after January 2 of each year, the Department will identify all police officers who are deficient in maintenance training or First Aid/CPR certification according to Department records.
+A Contested Case Notice of Intent to Suspend will be prepared and served on the officer pursuant to ORS 181.662(c) and these rules.
+A copy of the notice will be sent to the officer's employing agency.